ethereumclassic/ECIPs/README.md

-# EIP
+# EIP/ECIP
-Ethereum Improvement Proposal.
-EIPs propose and describe changes made to Ethereum Protocol.
+Ethereum Classic Improvement Proposal.
+ECIPs propose and describe changes made to Ethereum Protocol.

-People wishing to submit EIPs first should propose their idea an issue or document as pull request.
+People wishing to submit ECIPs first should propose their idea an issue or document as pull request.
 After discussion it will be published here.
-We are fairly liberal with approving EIPs and try not to be too involved in decision making on behalf of the community.
-Having an EIP here does not make it a formally accepted standard until its status becomes Active.
+We are fairly liberal with approving ECIPs and try not to be too involved in decision making on behalf of the community.
+Having an ECIP here does not make it a formally accepted standard until its status becomes Active.
 For a EIP to become Active requires the mutual consent of the community.
 Those proposing changes should consider that ultimately consent may rest with the consensus of the Ethereum users.

+ECIPs grew out of the original EIP repository, so the naming scheme is altered to reflect the difference between the ETC and ETHF chain.

 # Contributing
 First review [EIP-1](EIPS/eip-1.mediawiki).
 Then clone the repository and add your EIP to it.
 There is a [template EIP here](eip-X.mediawiki).
 Then submit a Pull Request to Ethereum's [EIPs repository](https://github.com/ethereumproject/EIPs).